Barry R. Hill, D.Ed.

 His current research interests, presentations, and publications involve instructional design and learning theories – finding ways to make learning more meaningful and effective.
 This affects how courses are designed and delivered while guiding development of specialized resources used in class.
 He applies the concepts of mental models and eliciting how individuals understand, or “see”, a specific topic to help faculty better know how their students are progressing.
 Information on mental models and how they are applied in education can be found at his website www.mentalmodelassessment.org.

 Dr. Hill holds degrees in Instructional Design from The Pennsylvania State University, Music Technology and Interactive Media from New York University, and Music with Recording Arts from the University of North Carolina Asheville.
 An accomplished pianist, he has performed in numerous capacities including symphony performances, solo competitions, theme park shows, and various bands and ensembles.
-He currently serves as pianist, worship music director, and sound consultant for his church.
+He currently serves as pianist, music director, and technical arts director for his church.